 I devoured my homework, chewed right through the tests, even began a little «parlons français» group of fellow students who met every Friday.
 I renewed my interest in French cinema and began dragging from the attic books in French.
 The intellectual exercise was a refreshing break from the challenges of teaching and the avalanches of compositions to grade.
 I once again got very good at reading, and I spent grueling hours poring over the paragraph-long compositions we had to write weekly.
 It felt good.
 Whom am I kidding?
 It felt exhilarating!

 I also cross-pollinated my English classes with the things I was learning in French.
 I shared with them my methods for studying and doing homework, and I exuded enthusiasm about going to class every day and learning how to communicate in a new way.
 In one first-semester composition class, I was trying to convince the students that they need to pay attention to every single word they write.
-I told them that I so in my own writing, making sure that I have chosen precisely the words I need to convey exactly what I mean–and in a pleasing and powerful way–but I was pretty sure their eyes were glazed over halfway through my peroration.
+I told them that I do so in my own writing, making sure that I have chosen precisely the words I need to convey exactly what I mean–and in a pleasing and powerful way–but I was pretty sure their eyes were glazed over halfway through my peroration.

-So I began telling them about the composition I and written the previous night for my French practice test.
+So I began telling them about the composition I had written the previous night for my French practice test.
 The assignment was just about as exciting as it gets: Write about the household chores you did as a child and the ones you do now as an adult.
 I planned and wrote a draft.
 Then I realized possibilities for parallelism and even a little humor and spent an extensive amount of time revising and editing and proofreading my work.
 And here’s what I came up with (still not perfect French, I realize):

 Dans la maison de mes parents, de l’âge de dix ans, j’aidais quelquefois ma mère avec les tâches ménagères.
 Je mettais la table et faisais la vaisselle de temps en temps, et je rangeais ma chambre et faisais mon lit tous les jours.
 Quand j’avais seize ans, ma mère a commencé à travailler pour la journal hebdomadaire de notre ville, et j’ai commencé à faire d’autres tâches; je faisais le dîner pour la famille de lundi à vendredi.
 Où était ma sœur cadette?
 Je ne sais pas; je sais seulement qu’elle ne faisait pas de tâches ménagères!